Influenza vaccine for children

 Read more about medicines and side effects and reporting a reaction that you think might be a side effect.

-• If your child develops a fever after their vaccination, use a cool cloth to wipe their face, hands and neck and keep your child in lightweight clothing and bedding, eg, a singlet and pants covered by a sheet.
+• If your child develops a fever after their vaccination, use a cool cloth to wipe their face, hands and neck and keep your child in lightweight clothing and bedding, eg, a singlet and pants and covered by a sheet.

 • Give plenty of breastfeeds or cool drinks.
 Read more about fever in children.